Choose as much or as little structure as you need.

 Special exploratory courses

-Ithaca College is unique in offering credit-bearing courses that that help you do more than simply choose a major.
+Ithaca College is unique in offering credit-bearing courses that help you do more than simply choose a major.
 These intellectual and cultural experiences are designed to empower you to make informed decisions about your academic plan.

 - Exploring the Options: Finding Purpose and a Path in College (1 credit)